redecentralize/redecentralize-website/_posts/2013-10-17-07-jeremie-telehash.md

 ---
 layout: post
 categories: interviews
 summary: "Jeremie Miller, creator of Jabber, talks about his new distributed wire protocol, TeleHash.
-How does Kademlia work?
-What lessons has he learnt about how to make a protocol popular?"
+What lessons has he learnt about how to make a protocol popular?
+How does Kademlia work?"
 title: "#6: Jeremie Miller - TeleHash"
 date: 2013-10-17 22:00:00
 author: "Francis Irving"